Barnboken: Journal of Children's Literature Research publishes articles and reviews by researchers and doctoral students.

 Publication in Barnboken is free of charge until further notice.

-Length Maximum 40,000 characters, including space between words, bibliography and pictures/graphs/charts.
+Length Maximum 40,000 characters, including space between words, bibliography, and captions for pictures/graphs/charts.

 Title If the article is written in Swedish, Norwegian, or Danish, please provide an alternative title in English.